Can a brain injury cause vision problems?

 - Memory difficulty

-- Reading difficulties- decreased fluency and speed (words appear to move or change appearance)
+- Reading difficulties- decreased fluency and speed

 - Comprehension difficulties